metalama/website/features/code-generation/override.md

 ---
-title: Add Behaviors to Hand-Written Code
+title: Enhance Hand-Written Code
 toc: false
 ---

 {: .intro }
-Metalama is the only on-the-fly tool that also allows you to add behaviors to existing hand-written code.
-Other C# generators  allow you to _add new classes_ to a project or to _extend partial classes_, but don't let you inject new behaviors into existing methods, properties, or fields.
+Metalama is the only C# generator that also allows you to add behaviors to existing hand-written code.
+Other tools allow you to _add new classes_ to a project or to _extend partial classes_, but don't let you inject new behaviors into existing methods, properties, or fields.

+## Benefits

-This ability is essential to implement features like instrumentation (logging, metrics), exception handling (retry, throttling), observability (`INotifyPropertyChanged`), thread synchronization (locking), and so on.
+* It's the only way to implement features like instrumentation (logging, metrics), exception handling (retry, throttling), observability (`INotifyPropertyChanged`), thread synchronization (locking), and so on.
+* Transparent.
+No need for the `partial` keyword.

 ## Example